Saturday, January 4, 2020

 Thank God there was a happy and joyful ending.
 My mother, smiling says to the emt...Hey handsome.

 My heart is blessed on an extended family with differences of course, but coming together and making that beautiful bridge to help when it mattered most and especially in prayers coupled with action.
 What a beautiful Tiffany lamp, with all the different pieces coming together.

 I will start to close with this video of my mother with one of our grandbabies, Jimmy.
 I think this shows my mom when she is most happy!
 She loves children and this is her element!
 She's doing great, she will be going to my daughter's doctor, a natural doctor seen on pbs, also at one time, a specialist in medicine leaving behind the tradition as he sojourns to better, natural healing that works thanks be to God.

 Thanking God for His goodness and just knowing He is there with me.
 It's in the times above we must have faith.

-My mother this past year with Baby Elliott, one of our precious grandsons.
+My mother this past year with Baby Jimmy, one of our precious grandsons.
 Very typical of my mother with children.